Last reviewed on 16th February 2022

-Using the scheme will require a Right to Acquire mortgage.
-Right to Acquire mortgages are typically different from regular mortgages.
+Using the scheme will require a Right to Acquire mortgage, which is typically different from a regular mortgage.
 As a result, it’s important to understand the application process so you’re able to increase your chances of approval.
-Applying for a regular mortgage when you plan on using the Right to Acquire scheme will often lead to problems and possibly being declined.
+Applying for a regular mortgage when you plan on using the Right to Acquire scheme will lead to problems and possibly be declined.

-In addition to the scheme, there are a number of other government schemes and mortgage products to help first-time buyers.
+In addition to the scheme, there are a number of other government mortgage schemes to help first-time buyers.
 If you’re unsure of what the right scheme or mortgage is for you, make an enquiry and an advisor will guide you further.

 What is Right to Acquire?

-The amount of discount you’ll get depends on your location within the UK.
+The amount of discount you’ll get will depend on your location within the UK.
 Nonetheless, discounts are typically between £9,000 and £16,000 from the overall price of your home.

 A Right to Acquire mortgage is a loan used to purchase a home using the scheme.
 If you don’t meet the criteria for the scheme, you’ll be unable to apply for a Right to Acquire mortgage.
 As a result, you’ll need to make sure you qualify for the scheme before applying for a mortgage.

 To qualify for the scheme, you must be a housing association tenant.
 Furthermore, you need to have been a housing association tenant for at least three years.
-This means that you need a public sector landlord in order to qualify, such as:
+This means that you’ll need a public sector landlord to qualify, such as: